-E1 Associational and organizational rights (v\22\27)
+E1 Associational and organizational rights (v_22_28)

-Li Associational and organizational rights (V_ZZ_Z/)

 Data source FITW

 Original variable E1

-Name in dataset v_22_27
+Name in data set v_22_28

 Definition Question: Is there freedom of assembly?
 Country scores vary between 0 (worst) and 4 (best).

 Original scale Ordinal

-Citation Freedom House (2023)
+Citation Freedom House (2024)

 Data manipulation for aggregation

 Indicator of Rights 2.2.
 Civil Liberties 2.2.C.
 Freedom of Association and Assembly

 Aggregation IRT to construct subcomponent 2.2.C.
 Freedom of Association and Assembly.

 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-E2 Associational and organizational rights (v\22\28)
+E2 Associational and organizational rights (v_22_29)

-EZ ASSOCIATIONAL AND OFGANIZATIONAL FIGURES (V_ZZ_Z8)

 Data source FITW

 Original variable E2

-Name in dataset v_22_28
+Name in data set v_22_29

-Definition Question: Is there freedom for nongovernmental organizations, particularly those that are engaged in human rights- and governance-related work?
+Definition Question: Is there freedom for non-governmental organizations, particularly those that are engaged in human rights- and governance-related work?
 Country scores vary between 0 (worst) and 4 (best).

 Original scale Ordinal

-Citation Freedom House (2023)
+Citation Freedom House (2024)

 Data manipulation for aggregation

 Indicator of Rights 2.2.
 Civil Liberties 2.2.C.
 Freedom of Association and Assembly

 Aggregation IRT to construct subcomponent 2.2.C.
 Freedom of Association and Assembly.

+Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-E3 Associational and organizational rights (v\22\29)
+E3 Associational and organizational rights (v_22_30)

+L3 Associational and organizational rights (v_22_30)

 Data source FITW

 Original variable E3

-Name in dataset v_22_29
+Name in data set v_22_30

-Definition Question: Is there freedom for trade unions and similar professional or labor organizations?
+Definition Question: Is there freedom for trade unions and similar professional or labour organizations?
 Country scores vary between 0 (worst) and 4 (best).

 Original scale Ordinal

-Citation Freedom House (2023)
+Citation Freedom House (2024)

 Data manipulation for aggregation

 Indicator of Rights 2.2.
 Civil Liberties 2.2.C.
 Freedom of Association and Assembly

 Aggregation IRT to construct subcomponent 2.2.C.
 Freedom of Association and Assembly.

 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-Association/ assembly rights (v\22\30)
+Association/assembly rights (v_22_31)

-Data source ВТІ
+Data source BTI

 Original variable assembly

-Name in dataset v_22_30
+Name in data set v_22_31

-Definition Countries scored from 1 to 10, following the statements listed below: 1 Association and assembly rights are denied.
+Definition Countries scored from 1 to 10, following the statements listed below: 1.
+Association and assembly rights are denied.
 Independent civic groups do not exist or are prohibited.
-2 3 4 Association and assembly rights are often subject to interference or government restrictions.
+2. 3.
+4. Association and assembly rights are often subject to interference or government restrictions.
 Residents and civic groups that do not support the government often cannot exercise these rights.
-5 6 7 Association and assembly rights are occasionally subject to interference or government restrictions, but generally there are no outright prohibitions of independent political or civic groups.
-8 9 10 Association and assembly rights are guaranteed against interference or government restrictions.
+5. 6.
+7. Association and assembly rights are occasionally subject to interference or government restrictions, but generally there are no outright prohibitions of independent political or civic groups.
+8. 9.
+10. Association and assembly rights are guaranteed against interference or government restrictions.
 Residents and civic groups can fully exercise these rights.

 Original scale Ordinal

-Citation Bertelsmann Stiftung (2023)
+Citation Bertelsmann Stiftung (2024)

 Data manipulation for aggregation

 Indicator of Rights 2.2.
 Civil Liberties 2.2.C.
 Freedom of Association and Assembly

 Aggregation IRT to construct subcomponent 2.2.C.
 Freedom of Association and Assembly.

-•
+Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-Freedom of religion (v\22\31)
+Freedom of religion (v_22_32)